What is the difference between manslaughter and murder?

-The difference between murder and manslaughter comes down to what was in the person’s mind when they killed the other person.
+The difference between murder and manslaughter comes down to what was in the person’s mind when they caused the death of the other person.
+If it was intentional, the charge will be murder.
+If it was reckless, the charge will be manslaughter.
 Let’s take a look at the possible mental states for these two offenses.

 I often use the following example to describe the difference between intentionally, knowingly, and recklessly.

 Let’s imagine you are in a hotel room several stories up from the street.
 Imagine the hotel is in a busy downtown area.
 Now imagine taking the television from the hotel room and setting it on the ledge of the open window.